 It's just the pesky cache trying to shred your nerves.

-The people that design browsers like Chrome and Firefox (I know…) are aware that internet connections can be slow.
-They also recognised that websites often have pages that basically look the same, just with different content.
+The people that design browsers (Chrome, Firefox, Safari, etc.) know that internet connections can be slow.
+They are also aware that many websites have pages that a) look the same and b) are not updated on an hourly/daily basis.

-So, to speed things up, certain elements are downloaded to your hard disk for future use.
+So, to speed things up, certain elements - text, images, videos, etc. - are downloaded to a special storage space (or cache) on your hard disk for future use.
 Why?
 It's quicker to get data from your hard disk than it is to download it from the internet.
+That's why you are seeing the old version of your website despite publishing new content.

 Now down to business.
 How to get rid of this mysterious cache.